mochi-hpc/mochi-doc/docs/source/margo/02_hello.rst

 In this example, after receiving 4 requests, the RPC handler will call :code:`margo_finalize`, which will make the main ES exit the call to :code:`margo_wait_for_finalize` and terminate.

+After the definition of the RPC handler, :code:`DEFINE_MARGO_RPC_HANDLER` must be called for Margo to define additional wrapper functions.

 .. note::
    We will see at the end of this tutorial how to avoid using global variables